lkodinsson/MARS/Basic/PHB.md

 #### Enhancement

 An enhancement is an effect that applies to one of your stats.
-Enhanced stats when rolled are made with an advantage.
+Enhanced stats are rolled with advantage.
 Multiple enhancements to the same stat do not stack.

 #### Overencumbered